eqrion/blog/content/post/generating-c-bindings-for-rust-crates-with-cbindgen.md

 Generic types are common in Rust and are fully capable of being used in FFI when marked `#[repr(C)]`.

-The challenge is manually writing bindings for each instantiation of a generic struct.
+The challenge is manually writing bindings for each instantiation of the generic type.

 Thankfully, `cbindgen` can do this for us.